websauna/websauna/docs/source/reference/glossary.rst

         :term:`SQLAlchemy` database session keeps automatically track of objects you have modified.
         `More information <http://docs.sqlalchemy.org/en/latest/orm/session_state_management.html>`__.

     testing
         Testing is the development face when automated test suite is executed against your application.
 See :ref:`test.ini` configuration reference.
 See :doc:`How to write and run tests <../narrative/testing/writing>`.

+    transaction retry
+        If a succesfully committed transaction is doomed by the database due to a :term:`race condition` the application tries to replay the HTTP request certain number of times before giving up.
+This usually works on the assumptions race conditions are rare and the data being modified does not need content locking like protection.
+See :term:`optimistic concurrency control`.

     URL dispatch
         A method of mapping URLs to views through regular expression. `See full documentation in Pyramid documentation. <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/urldispatch.html>`__.